I’m a Scaravelli inspired yoga teacher, what is my yoga philosophy.

 Seated Side Bend to Down Dog

-Humans evolved to sit on the floor.
-Sitting on the ground or floor is a fundamental physical process often overlooked in our developed society.
-We choose comfort over functionality.
-When we move from the ground to standing and sitting, we move through a range of beneficial and essential movement patterns.
-It is precisely these patterns we need to function well for optimal mobility and health
+Humans evolved to sit on the floor, and sitting on the ground or floor is a fundamental physical process often overlooked in our developed society.
+We usually choose comfort over functionality, but moving from the ground to standing and sitting allows us to experience a range of beneficial and essential movement patterns.
+These patterns are crucial for optimal mobility and health.